Yesterland

 Transparent and yellow ponchos at Epcot, 2003

-Walt Disney World sold transparent and yellow ponchos in 2003.
+Transparent and yellow ponchos in 2003

 Transparent ponchos at Magic Kingdom, 2007

 The ponchos must be a highly profitable item for Disney.
 This is a case where Walt Disney World has a business advantage over the Disneyland Resort.
 Lake Buena Vista, Florida, averages 48 inches of rain per year, while Anaheim, California, averages just 11 inches per year.
-In just the peak summer tourism period of June, July and August, Lake Buena Vista gets and average of 20 inches, while Anaheim gets an average of close to zero—just 13/100 of an inch.
+In just the peak summer tourism period of June, July and August, Lake Buena Vista gets an average of 20 inches, while Anaheim gets an average of close to zero—just 13/100 of an inch.

-Despite the switch from yellow to clear in 2003, you can still see a lot of yellow ponchos in the parks of Walt Disney World.
+Despite the switch from yellow to clear in 2003, you can still see yellow ponchos in the parks of Walt Disney World.
 A few, with Mickey Mouse on the back, belong to people reusing ponchos from earlier vacations.
 These days, most yellow ponchos are from discount chains, off-site souvenir shops, and dollar stores.
 The quality is lower than Disney’s ponchos and they don’t have Mickey, but they cost a lot less—and they keep the tradition of yellow ponchos alive.

 Epcot’s Icon Tower